simra/StarWarsMarkov/README.md

 ### only hope
 only hope the punishment will not dispute that.
 YODA : The Autopilot is searching for Luke in a million. <b> INT.
 GOLD LEADER'S Y-WING - COCKPIT </b> OBI-WAN, BAIL, YODA, and TWO CREW MEMBERS.
 BAIL ORGANA: The end of it.
 It belongs to someone called Obi-Wan Kenobi.
 Owen is negotiating with the fantastic cries of unimaginable creatures.
 Han, Luke and Leia) Get on with it ...
 I don't pick up the stairs.
 Luke stands up and gives one last big suck and heads down toward the sky to Leia, who has leaped fifteen feet straight up and bows quickly.
 A twelve-foot hologram

+### bad feeling
+bad feeling about this. <b> OBI-WAN (V.O.) </b> I hope you know I'm disobeying my mandate to protect me...
+PADME pulls a lever, and the two guards look up and pushes buttons on the BODYGUARDS, smashing them.
+OBI-WAN walks over and give us justice.
+You could use you. <b> LUKE </b> Well, that's not it.
+(Chewie barks) Alluvial dampers...!
+Well that's not exactly what I mean.
+OBI-WAN looks around for signs of hurried departure.
+All of the rocking skiff.
+He casually extends an open cockpit... and with a powerful ally. <b> EMPEROR </b> The deck gunners have Chewie and Leia rushing toward

 ### shoots at
 shoots at him for a more civilized time.
 For over a dune sea, kicking up dust.
 His Pod shakes violently as he keeps trying to get away from OBI-WAN.
 The CHANCELLOR and his entourage approach MACE.
 MACE WlNDU: Chancellor Palpatine, what a welcome one.
 I promise, Your Majesty, our only, chance.
 AMIDALA : I'm the youngest Queen ever elected, but now that she is and what has happened.
 ZAM takes out his pocket comlink. <b> OBI-WAN (V.O.) </b> Come on!
 The troops in the foliage. <b> HAN </b>What, Chewie?
 What?
 Chewie!
 The Wookiee shrugs and pulls the cable drops away. <b>INT.
 MILLENNIUM